Mailu/Mailu/docs/antispam.rst

    * In the administration web interface, under settings under Antispam 'Enable spam filter' must be ticked.
 If this option is disabled, then all email messages will automatically go to the inbox folder.
 Except for email messages with a score of 15 or higher, as these email messages are rejected by Rspamd.

    * In the administration web interface, under settings under Antispam, the user defined spam filter tolerance must be configured.
 The default value is 80%.
 The lower the spam filter tolerance, the more false positives (ham classified as spam).
-The user can change this setting to finetune when an email message is classified as spam.
+The user can change this setting to fine-tune when an email message is classified as spam.

    * Dovecot extracts the X-Spam-Level email header from the email message and converts the spam score (0 - 15) to a 0 - 100 percent scale.
 This spam score is compared with the user defined spam filter tolerance.
 If the spam score is lower than the user defined spam filter tolerance, then the email message is accepted.
 In logic: